IIIF/cookbook-recipes/recipe/0068-newspaper/index.md

 Similarly, the quality of the OCR as well as the formatting and positioning data of the Annotations containing it will determine how useful it is.
 IIIF Presentation v3 only provides a standard for structuring it and communicating layout to a viewer.

-{% include manifest_links.html viewers="Mirador, Annona, UV, Clover, Glycerine Viewer" manifest="newspaper_title-collection.json" %}
+{% include manifest_links.html viewers="Mirador, Annona, UV, Clover, Glycerine Viewer, Theseus" manifest="newspaper_title-collection.json" %}

 {% include jsonviewer.html src="newspaper_title-collection.json" config='data-line="7-11,14-27,78-85,86-107"' %}